 The problem most models have — and how I solved it

 Add a new product tier.
 Extend the timeline from three years to five.
 Change your segment definitions mid-year.
-In a typical model, any of these means a few days of formula rewrites.

 I built this one so that it retrieves data by identity — "Enterprise Tier," "SMB," "APAC" — rather than by cell address.
 Adding a new tier means adding a row to the schema.
 The formulas don't change.
 The formatting adjusts automatically.